 So, what will you need to set this up?
 Check out our video tutorial or read on.

 If you are thinking of using Zotero with WebDAV, you will need to create a free Zotero account (assuming you don't have one already), download the Zotero desktop client and set it up on your computer.
-To set up syncing to Koofr, open the Zotero desktop client and open the Sync tab in the Main toolbar of the Zotero desktop client.
+To set up syncing to Koofr, open the Zotero desktop client, click on Set up syncing and open the Sync tab.
 In Settings type in your Zotero Username and Password and click Set up Syncing.

 When this is done, a few new settings options will show up in the same window below.
 Set up Sync attachment files in My Library using, to WebDAV .
 You do this by selecting WebDAV from the drop-down menu that appears.